 The movie introduces Paddington to a new generation, the animation is stunning, the jokes are hilarious, and all in all, it’s impossible to dislike such a cute marmalade-obsessed bear who is simply trying his best.

 You just gotta love the dynamic of the dysfunctional Wormwood family and their charming daughter Matilda, who never quite fits in with the abhorrent behaviour of her parents.
 It’s so much fun seeing little Matilda get to grips with her powers and making the family pay for how they treated her.

 Danny DeVito’s directorial debut is full of great music, wonderful comedy for children and adults alike, and of course, it features one of the most fearsome movie villains of all time – Miss Trunchbull!
 One viewing of Matilda and your kids will never misbehave again, that’s for sure!

 There we go, those are the best kids movies of all time!
+For more great all ages viewing, have a look at our guides to The Muppets movies and the Studio Ghibli movies.
 If the little ones have gone to bed and you want something more mature, check out our list of the best action movies ever made.